Somnath6646/Somnath6646/README.md

 ###  App Dev & UI/UX Designer 🚀
 I am a Android Developer who never works on a app with bad UI.
 I want to build apps that people(a lot of) use.
+Last build: [qrate](http://qrate.live/)

 * 📱 Trying to build Useful mobile apps
 * 🏫 HighSchool Student Studying Physics, Chemistry, Maths.